BuildOnViction/tomox-sdk/README.md

 ## Quote Tokens and Token Pairs

-In the same way as traditional exchanges function with the idea of base currencies and quote currencies, the Proof decentralized exchange works with base tokens and quote tokens under the following principles:
+In the same way as traditional exchanges function with the idea of base currencies and quote currencies, the decentralized exchange works with base tokens and quote tokens under the following principles:

 - Only the exchange operator can register a quote token